-Qube Personnel must notify of any instance of, or circumstances giving rise to reasonable grounds to suspect, bribery and corruption. .If Qube Personnel are unsure whether a particular matter constitutes bribery or corruption, or have any other queries or concerns, these should be raised with Legal (legal@qube.com.au).
+Qube Representatives must notify of any instance of, or circumstances giving rise to reasonable grounds to suspect, bribery and corruption.
+If Qube Personnel are unsure whether a particular matter constitutes bribery or corruption, or have any other queries or concerns, these should be raised with Legal (legal@qube.com.au).

-Where any issues of concern are identified, a Qube Representative should report their concerns to their Manager or if necessary to their Business Unit Director, to Qube Legal (at legal@qube.com.au) or in accordance with Qube's Whistleblower Policy (a copy of which is available at: https://qube.com.au/about/governance/).
-Qube Personnel who make a proper notification in accordance with Qube's Whistleblower Policy will receive the protections available to them under that policy, and their notification and related inquiries will be handled accordingly.
+Where any issues of concern are identified, Qube Personnel should report their concerns to their Manager (or Responsible Manager if a Qube Contractor) or if necessary to their Business Unit Director, to Qube Legal (at legal@qube.com.au) or in accordance with Qube's Whistleblower Policy (a copy of which is available at: https://qube.com.au/about/governance/).
+Qube Representatives who make a proper notification in accordance with Qube's Whistleblower Policy will receive the protections available to them under that policy, and their notification and related inquiries will be handled accordingly.